 Grandad’s Camper by Harry Woodgate I love this book, I love this book for transporting me back to childhood roaming in my Grandpa’s garden, looking at his treasures from traveling in the basement, staring at his camper knowing unlike the girl in this story I was not allowed to go in it.
 This book is so special the author/illustrator has an amazing talent for pinpointing the emotions we feel as we remember those we love who are no longer with us.
 The love celebrated in this book is something special.
 It just happens to be two men’s love story being told to their granddaughter.
 Go get this book.
 You won’t regret it.

-Books About Siblings
+Preschool Books About Family Focused On Siblings

 Stellaluna by Janell Canon has long been a favorite when teaching about bats.
 I will warn you it’s a little long for fidgety toddlers but they will still enjoy it even if you skip a few pages.
 The story follows a little bat who loses her mother and is adopted into a family of birds.
 Now she has a bunch of siblings.
 Unfortunately, Stellaluna never really feels like she belongs even though she likes her bird family.
 That’s not the end though, there is a surprise reunion and Stellaluna saves the day before the end of this book.